PaulineLalou/CO2-Calculator/README.md

 npx cypress open

 Cypress will open a test runner window and execute the tests.
+You can also select E2E testing and click on spec.

 ## Contributing
 Contributions to this project are welcome.
 If you find any bugs or want to suggest enhancements, please open an issue or submit a pull request.